cptfares/cptfares/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Junior Full stack Web  dev and a high school student.
+- 🎓 &nbsp; Junior frontend web developer and ui/ux desginer

 ### 🛠 &nbsp;Tech Stack